For additional questions or to learn more about commercial metal roof retrofitting reach out to our team of experts

-In addition to energy efficiency, metal roofing systems can be made from recycled steel and then be re-used or recycled at the end of its service life.
+In addition to energy efficiency, metal roofing systems can be made from recycled steel and then be reused or recycled at the end of their service life.
 This capability helps reduce the amount of material headed to landfills and can contribute to points in the LEED green building rating system, among others.

-Curb appeal and long term performance are common contributers when a property is being assessed for value.
+Curb appeal and long-term performance are common contributors when a property is being assessed for value.
 A retrofit metal roofing system can certainly help in this regard.

 Overall, there are many reasons for choosing a retrofit system for an existing building.
-Whether to replace a leaking roof, correct the current geometry, meet new regulation or code requirements, improve the aesthetics, or increase the energy efficiency of a building, all of the benefits above can be realized.
-To learn more about MBCI retrofit metal roofing systems and how they might work on a building you are involved in, visit www.mbci.com/products/retrofit-products.
+Whether to replace a leaking roof, correct the current geometry, meet new regulations, or code requirements, improve the aesthetics, or increase the energy efficiency of a building, all of the benefits above can be realized.
+To learn more about MBCI retrofit metal roofing systems and how they might work on a building you are involved in, review our products.